 Andrew Parlen brings creativity, experience and skill in crafting solutions designed to meet his clients’ financial challenges and strategic goals.
 Whether representing a business restructuring, an equity holder protecting its interests, a creditor pursuing its claims, or an acquirer seeking to purchase distressed assets, Andrew understands that each client requires flexible, individually tailored guidance to navigate the ever-evolving restructuring field.
 Legal 500 praises Andrew for being “very diligent and creative.”
 He has represented companies, investment funds, and lenders in high-profile chapter 11 proceedings.
 He has also helped clients through prepackaged bankruptcies and out-of-court restructurings, devising and implementing value-maximizing strategies that spare them the disruption, expense, and publicity that may accompany an in-court proceeding.
 Andrew has advised on matters in a diverse range of industries including: Power, E&P Services, Paper & Packaging, Retail, Mortgage Servicing, Healthcare, and Homebuilding, among others.

-For his ability to craft complex and innovative solutions that win broad support even in the most contentious circumstances, Law360 named Andrew a 2013 “Rising Star” and Turnarounds & Workouts recognized Andrew as a 2016 "Outstanding Young Restructuring Lawyer."
+For his ability to craft complex and innovative solutions that win broad support even in the most contentious circumstances, Law360 named Andrew a 2013 “Rising Star,” Turnarounds & Workouts recognized Andrew as a 2016 “Outstanding Young Restructuring Lawyer,” and New York Law Journal named Andrew a 2017 “Rising Star.”
 Andrew's 2013 Law360 recognition, combined with his commitment to LGBT equality, also earned Andrew a “Best LGBT Lawyers Under 40—Class of 2013” award.

 Honors & Awards

 - Named a “Rising Star" by New York Law Journal (2017)